-Interestingly, the current success of Complexity Theory in coping with the latter type of goals has been more significant.
-In fact, the failure to resolve questions of the "absolute" type, led to the flourishing of methods for coping with questions of the "relative" type.
-Putting aside for a moment the frustration caused by the failure, we must admit that there is something fascinating in the success: in some sense, establishing relations between phenomena is more revealing than making statements about each phenomenon.
+Putting aside for a moment the frustration caused by the failure of obtaining absolute answers, we must admit that there is something fascinating in the success to relate different phenomena: in some sense, relations between phenomena are more revealing than absolute statements about individual phenomena.
 Indeed, the first example that comes to mind is the theory of NP-completeness.
 Let us consider this theory, for a moment, from the perspective of these two types of goals.

 Complexity theory has failed to determine the intrinsic complexity of tasks such as finding a satisfying assignment to a given (satisfiable) propositional formula or finding a 3-coloring of a given (3-colorable) graph.
-But it has established that these two seemingly different computational tasks are in some sense the same (or, more precisely, are computationally equivalent).
-The author finds this success amazing and exciting, and hopes that the reader shares his feeling.
+But it has succeeded in establishing that these two seemingly different computational tasks are in some sense the same (or, more precisely, are computationally equivalent).
+We find this success amazing and exciting, and hope that the reader shares these feelings.
 The same feeling of wonder and excitement is generated by many of the other discoveries of Complexity theory.
 Indeed, the reader is invited to join a fast tour of some of the other questions and answers that make up the field of Complexity theory.